nodeath/TestSample/README.md

        the Camera interface, will show.
 After choosing a image, the program will return to the first view and the background image will become the one which is chosen by the user.

+July 5, 2013: Thanks for designing support of John Loh